Eraianbu3/Rag-ChatBot/README.md

-# Boss Wallah AI Support Agent
+#AI Support Agent

-A sophisticated RAG-based chatbot built with LangChain, LangGraph, and Google Gemini LLM that provides intelligent support for Boss Wallah courses.
+A sophisticated RAG-based chatbot built with LangChain, LangGraph, and Google Gemini LLM that provides intelligent support for courses.
 The system uses advanced conditional routing to handle dataset queries and beyond-dataset requests appropriately.

 ## Features